 Here’s what I’ve learned after years of sitting with women navigating exactly this: it’s not that you don’t want connection.
 It’s that your nervous system learned—whether in childhood or in a difficult adult partnership—that reaching for what looked like love often meant getting hurt instead.
 Sugar promised, salt delivered.
 Over and over until your body learned the lesson: wanting is dangerous, receiving is risky, and being the caretaker is safer than being cared for.

 Maybe the person whose mood you tracked most carefully was unpredictable.
-Maybe love came with conditions you could never quite meet.
+Maybe love came with conditions you could never quite meet—a hallmark of what’s often called attachment trauma.
 Perhaps the emotional weather in your childhood home or your recent relationship taught you that disappearing your needs was how you stayed safe.

-So you built an impressive life—career, competence, capability.
+So you built an impressive life—career, competence, capability—in the way ambitious women from relational trauma backgrounds often do.
 But romantic relationships?
 They follow different rules.
-The patterns that protected you then show up in ways that confuse you now.
+The patterns that protected you then show up in ways that confuse you now—often as the exact relationship blindspots that shadow your professional strengths.
 You’re drawn to people who feel “familiar” even when familiar means unavailable, critical, or demanding.
 Meanwhile, actually safe people feel boring, flat, or somehow “wrong.”

 This week’s workbook helps you understand your relational GPS—why it might be pointing you toward what hurts and away from what could help.